How to ‘San Diego’ like a local

 Want to make the most of the San Diego wine scene?
 Join us on our Little Italy wine tasting tour!

 From sights to eats, we hope our comprehensive guide helps you experience San Diego like a local.
-If you want a more curated experience, we’d love to have you join us on a San Diego tour!
+If you want a more curated experience, we’d love to have you join us on a San Diego tour or join us on one of our signature San Diego food tours that run daily!

 Written by: